 Proper pruning is helpful in developing a tree with a strong structure and desirable form, particularly near a house or other structure.
-Trees that are thoughtfully pruned while young will require little corrective pruning when they mature.
+Trees that receive the appropriate pruning measures while they are young will require little corrective pruning when they mature.
 In rarely accessed forested areas, tree pruning is rarely needed.